awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Sample-Workloads-appmesh-Fargate.md

 To install the App Mesh Kubernetes controller, follow the instructions in [App Mesh Controller](https://github.com/aws/eks-charts/tree/master/stable/appmesh-controller#app-mesh-controller)\.
 Be sure to follow the instructions for Amazon EKS with the Fargate launch type\.

-## Install a Sample Application<a name="ContainerInsights-Prometheus-Sample-Workloads-appmesh-fargate-application"></a>
+## Install a sample application<a name="ContainerInsights-Prometheus-Sample-Workloads-appmesh-fargate-application"></a>

 [aws\-app\-mesh\-examples](https://github.com/aws/aws-app-mesh-examples) contains several Kubernetes App Mesh walkthroughs\.
 For this tutorial, you install a sample color application that works for Amazon EKS clusters with the Fargate launch type\.